Last Updated on

 Common Problems with Poor Design

-Stress in a part often comes from poor design and shows up in the forms of sink, warp, and voids.
+Stress in a part often comes from poor design and shows up in the forms of sink, warp, voids, and other common defects.
 These stress creators can appear individually or simultaneously.
-Below, each of these are described in detail, along with tips on how to prevent them from happening in your part.
+Below, these main three are described in detail, along with tips on how to prevent them from happening in your part.

 Plastic shrinks as it cools, and uneven shrinking can create stress in the part.
 Because plastic cools from the outside in, thick sections will take longer to harden and can pull the surface inward.
 This causes cosmetic deformation and, often, stress because the dip becomes a point of weakness for the part.
 To best avoid sink marks, use uniform wall thickness throughout the entire part or transition well from thin to thick areas to prevent the shrinking from pulling in on one point in the surface.
 Also, ribs are a prime area for sink to occur.
 Take care to ensure that the base of a rib does not thicken the wall to which it connects.